ipython/ipython/docs/source/install/kernel_install.rst

 Installing the IPython kernel
 =============================

-The Jupyter Notebook and other frontends automatically ensure that the IPython kernel is available.
+The Jupyter Notebook and other frontends automatically ensure that the IPython kernel is available for whatever version of Python you used to install the Jupyter Notebook.

 However, if you want to use a kernel with a different version of Python, or in a virtualenv or conda environment, you'll need to install that manually.
+Note that this will **overwrite** the existing IPython kernel.
+If you want to have multiple installations of the IPython kernel, rather than overwriting the existing installation, see the documentation below on `Multiple IPython installations`_.

 Using the Python version or environment for which you want to set up the kernel, run::